 Metabolic bone disease, commonly called MBD, is actually the name of several disorders that affect a bearded dragon’s skeletal structure.
 Also known as nutritional secondary hyperparathyroidism or fibrous osteodystrophy, MBD is often caused by one or more of the following:

-- Calcium deficiency or Vitamin D3 deficiency from a poor diet (Vitamin D3 is essential for absorption of calcium)
+- Calcium deficiency or Vitamin D3 deficiency from a poor diet or lack of supplementation (Vitamin D3 is essential for absorption of calcium)

 - A diet too high in phosphorus or oxalates (Phosphorus and oxalates inhibit calcium absorption)